 You love souvenirs but you are tired of buying another fridge magnet?
 We can feel you!
 Therefore, we asked our free walking tour guides which local souvenirs from Cologne they recommend.
 Here we go!

 A simple but very nice gift: Coffee!
 If you have someone at home who is in love with coffee or you yourself are a big coffee gourmet, check out Cologne’s oldest roastery: Schamong.
-First open in September 1949, it has a long tradition of high quality coffee.
+First opened in September 1949, it has a long tradition of high quality coffee.
 Visit the roastery in Ehrenfeld, one of Cologne’s most artistic districts.
 250 grams of the classic “Kölner Melange” cost 5.80 Euro.

 Whereas the local beer “Kölsch” is present in every bar in Cologne, it is difficult to find it outside of the city.
 It is the Champagne of beers: Only when it is brewed inside the municipal boundary it can be called Kölsch.
 Today, you can find about 30 brands of Kölsch.
 The majority of the market is hold be Reissdorf, Gaffel and Früh.
 Since we drink it from small, thin glasses, you could get one of them too and bring the “Cologne feeling” to your home.